-- Does a different tighter lower bound for the Set-Family Edge-Cover problem do exist i.e. other then the Steiner Forest lower bound we proposed in this work? - Does the Steiner Forest lower bounds we established could be met for a constant approximation or even for a poly-logarithmic approximation algorithm? - Does a constant or even a poly-logarithmic approximation algorithm exist for the metric k-Connected Subgraph problem that runs in a constant number of communication rounds?
+- Does Set-Family Edge-Cover with uncrossable f admits lower bound better than the one derived in this work for Steiner Forest? - Does our lower bound for Steiner Forest can be met for a constant or even for a poly-logarithmic approximation algorithm? - Does a constant or even a poly-logarithmic approximation algorithm exist for the metric k-Connected Subgraph problem that runs in a constant number of communication rounds?